a-jwc/cf-jwt-systems/README.txt

 About:
 This project is a simple social media web application with a simple authentication server to serve a JWT to authenticate a user prior to post creation.
 The frontend was deployed with Cloudflare Pages and the backend was deployed with Workers.
 The posts are stored in Cloudflare KV, a key-value store deployed to a global edge network.
 This project features "flash accounts", where a username would be valid for 24 hours before expiring, forever locking the username from use by anyone.

+The frontend features a form for submitting a post and a section below it which lists the posts created.
+The frontend also features a nonfunctional sidebar for aesthetic purposes for this assignment.

 Questions:
 1. What new knowledge or skills did you take away from this project?
 If you learned a new language for this assignment, make sure to tell us.